goethan/Udacity_Projects/tentative/ml.md

 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human­understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]

+plan:
+1. I will finish understand the targetted dataset for each miniproject.
+2. I do the py file in cloud.
+3. I finish this summary.